Sean-Lan/Checklists/README.md

 ----------------------
 ## Screenshots
 * Home page:
 ![image](./Screenshots/homepage.png)
 * Tab any list you will enter list page:
 ![image](./Screenshots/listpage.png)
 * You can choose a list icon for your list:
 ![image](./Screenshots/chooseIcon.png)
 * You can add an arrangement to a list:
 ![image](./Screenshots/addItem.png)
-* And at the right time, you will receive a notification.
+* And at the right time, you will receive a notification:
 ![image](./Screenshots/notification.png)

 -----------------------